- Communications and Engagement Manager

 What advice would you give to someone considering studying science?

 If you enjoy it, do it.
 There are so many possible career pathways to choose from and you don’t have to know where you’re going to start your journey!

 Where do you see yourself in 5 years?

 I have absolutely no idea what I’ll be doing in 5 years and that’s ok.
 My career hasn’t gone how I expected, but it’s been fun nonetheless.
 There’s an off-chance I’ll be the Chief Operating Officer of a Centre of Excellence, starting a charity or performing in musical theatre.
 But most probably I’ll be doing something I haven’t even thought about yet.

 What do you enjoy doing outside of work?

-I enjoy running, seeing and talking to friends, getting my nails done, drag, bushwalking, and watching my favourite TV show (The Good Wife) and listening to my favourite music (Six the Musical and Eurovision) on repeat.
+I enjoy running, doing improv comedy, seeing and talking to friends, drag, bushwalking, and watching my favourite TV show (The Good Wife) and listening to my favourite music (Six the Musical and Eurovision) on repeat.